loganbrenningmeyer/int-heap-printer/README.md

 # C Int Heap Printer

-Prints int arrays as heaps with nodes connected by / \\ Large arrays make nice fractals
+Prints int arrays as heaps with nodes connected by / \\

+Large arrays make nice fractals

+Works best with 2-digit numbers in the range (-100, 100)
+  - Lots of 3-digit numbers can bunch together at the leaf nodes and be hard to differentiate
+    - Negative 2-digit numbers technically take up 3 spaces.
+However, negative numbers are formatted so that branches always point to their negative sign (-) or first digit.
+That way numbers in the range (-100, 100) are always properly formatted and distinguishable at leaf nodes

 Examples: